troystribling/BlueCap/README.md

 Here on `.Timeout` and `.Disconnect` try to reconnect and on `.Giveup` terminate connection

-See the [Central Example](/Examples/Central) application for a more detailed implementation that additionally discovers the peripheral and subscribed to accelerometer update notifications.
+See the [Central Example](/Examples/Central) application for a more detailed implementation that additionally discovers the peripheral and subscribes to accelerometer update notifications.

 ## Peripheral

 A simple Peripheral application that emulates a [TiSensorTag Accelerometer Service](/BlueCapKit/Service%20Profile%20Definitions/TISensorTagServiceProfiles.swift#L17-217) with all characteristics and services will be described.
 It will advertise the service and respond to characteristic write request.

-First the Characteristics and Service are created,
+First the `Characteristics` and `Service` are created,

 ```swift
 // create accelerometer service